Reviews You Can Rely On

 Credit: The North Face

 Duffel Bags — These bags are soft-sided, sometimes water resistant, and great for packing in lots of clothes, oversized items, or oddly shaped gear due to their large main compartment.
 Their collapsible design allows them to fit easily into car trunks, overhead compartments, or under seats (depending on volume), making them great for almost any kind of travel.
 They typically don't have tons of organizational pockets, though some include a few small compartments.
 Many adventure-ready duffel bags can be converted into bulbous backpacks in a pinch, though they aren't the comfiest backpacks for prolonged wear.
-Others come with messenger-style shoulder straps to help you get from A to B, but none are a joy to carry for long distances.
-These bags are great when you don't have to cart them around by hand for very far, but need to bring a lot of stuff or some strangely shaped objects.
+Others come with messenger-style shoulder straps to help you get from A to B, but none are a joy to carry long distances.
+These bags are great when you don't have to cart them around by hand for very long, but you need to bring a lot of stuff or some strangely shaped objects.
 The chart below shows the scores of the products we tested in our best duffel bag review.

 travel bag